Denise Richards Explains Tension Between ‘RHOBH’ Stars That Eileen Davidson Described: ‘I Was So Sick’

-Denise Richards took to Twitter on Monday to clarify statements former The Real Housewives of Beverly Hills star, Eileen Davidson, made on The Daily Dish podcast.
+Denise Richards took to Twitter on Monday to clarify statements former Real Housewives of Beverly Hills star, Eileen Davidson, made on The Daily Dish podcast.
 Eileen stated that there was tension between some of the reality show’s cast members at a recent movie premiere.

 As The Inquisitr previously reported, Eileen declared that when the Beverly Hills housewives reunited at her husband’s movie premiere, there was palpable tension.
-The ladies got together at the Laemmle Music Hall in Beverly Hills, California, last September to celebrate Vincent Van Patten’s movie, 7 Days to Vegas.
+The ladies got together at Laemmle Music Hall in Beverly Hills, California, last September to celebrate Vincent Van Patten’s movie, 7 Days to Vegas.

 “I kind of had a feeling something was going on.
 And I was kind of waiting for something to happen,” Eileen shared, according to a Reality Blurb report from June 22.